 Since insects are cold-blooded animals, temperature plays a major role in their growth and development.
-There is a threshold temperature for each insect; for example, 48 degrees F for the alfalfa weevil.
+There is a threshold temperature for each insect; for example, 48o F for the alfalfa weevil.
 No development occurs when temperatures are below that level.
 Insects have an optimum temperature range in which they will grow rapidly.
 Then, there is maximum temperature (termed upper cutoff) above which development stops.
-These values can be used in predicting insect activity and appearance of symptoms during the growing season.
+These values are used to predicting insect activity and appearance of symptoms during the growing season.

 Accumulation of degree day totals usually begins in one of two ways.
 It is common to start keeping track of degree days for many pests on a calendar date ( January 1 for many).
 While this is simple, there is the disadvantage of having to keep up with temperatures long before any insect development will occur.
 The second method, used for other pests, starts from a specific biological event called a biofix.
 Often, this is the date of the first capture of an adult in a trap (See Entfact-112).
 Use of a biofix starting point means keeping up with degree days over a shorter period of time and often provides a more accurate prediction.

 With integrated pest management (IPM), degree day accumulations are used to predict important events in the life of an insect.
 Examples include egg laying, egg hatch, scale crawler movement, or appearance of symptoms.
-These biological events are in turn used to schedule particular activities such as scouting and synchronizing insecticide sprays.
+These biological events are in turn used to schedule particular activities such as scouting or timing of insecticide sprays.
 Threshold temperatures, biofixes, target degree day accumulations, and resulting events for several common and important insect pests in Kentucky are given in Table 1.

 The College of Agriculture Ag Weather home page maintains a continuously running system that calculates degree days for several pests at locations across the state.
-You can use it through the Internet at http://wwwagwx.ca.uky.edu/.
+You can use it through the Internet at http://wwwagwx.ca.uky.edu.
 When you find the home page, look under ‘Lists of items on UKAWC Weather Web’ then find ‘Insect Degree Days Accumulation / Forecast’.
 This listing will give you current DD accumulations for several insects at 28 weather stations across Kentucky.
 Also look under ‘Ag Weather Center Model Calculators’ for ‘Insect Degree Days’.
-This will allow you to view current degree days accumulations and predictions, using current and historic weather data for any one of 28 weather stations in Kentucky USA.
+This will allow you to view current degree-days accumulations and predictions, using current and historic weather data for any one of 28 weather stations.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.